Nvidia updates software, says graphic chips not hit by flaws

 Nvidia shares, down more than 1 percent in early trade, bounced back to gain 0.8 percent on the day after Huang’s comments.
 Intel shares fell 2.5 percent, while AMD, which investors speculate will benefit from its rivals’ problems, gained 1.2 percent.

-Additional reporting by Eric Auchard in Frankfurt and Laharee Chatterjee in Bengaluru; editing by Peter Henderson and Tom Brown
+Additional reporting by Eric Auchard in Frankfurt and Laharee Chatterjee and Kanishka Singh in Bengaluru; editing by Peter Henderson and Tom Brown